See What's New

 For optimal light output, we need to find the best bulb

 to get the job done.
-Fortunately today you have lots of great choices.
+Fortunately today you have lots of great choices and bulb innovations are rampant.

 There are 4 commonly used bulb types: